Bani Qahtan Castle (بني قحطان)

 Ruins of medieval Bani Qahtan Castle is situated 40 km from Lattakia in Syria.
 Bani Qahtan Castle was constructed in the 12th century.
 The castle was a stronghold of Ismaeli Arabs.
 In 1188 it was captured by legendary Muslim leader Salaheddin Al-Ayoubi.
 Much of the castle lies in ruins today.
 Parts of its walls and structures were broken to reuse to build local structures.

-Bani Qahtan fort (village and resort)
+Bani Qahtan Castle (village and summer resort)